phantringuyen/Multiple-Object-Tracking/README.md

 ```

 ### 6. Demonstration
-- The DanceTrack dataset is a video dataset of multiple people dancing in a crowded environment, where occlusions and interactions among the dancers are common.
+- [The DanceTrack dataset](https://github.com/DanceTrack/DanceTrack) is a video dataset of multiple people dancing in a crowded environment, where occlusions and interactions among the dancers are common.
-- In this project, our team would take up to 25 videos in a validated set with the length of each video from 80 seconds to 160 seconds.
+- In this project, our team would take up to *25 videos* in a validated set with the length of each video *from 80 seconds to 160 seconds*.
 The dataset provides ground truth annotations for the positions and identities of the dancers in each frame.
 - Our team has proposed a demonstration of how to run a source code which applies Quasi-dense Similarity Learning for the Multiple Object Tracking method on [the DanceTrack dataset](https://github.com/DanceTrack/DanceTrack) as [the following demo video](https://drive.google.com/file/d/1jZlghnBrB3cLdwpJ9VEvXgVwVBgJHLk5/view)